compomics/meta-proteome-analyzer/built/README_MPA-Portable.txt

    To check your current java version, please type in any console: java -version

-   To start the MetaProteomeAnalyzer Viewer application simply double-click:
+   To start the MetaProteomeAnalyzer Portable application simply double-click:
    - mpa-portable.bat (Windows)
    - mpa-portable.sh (Linux)